Search this website for information about collecting stocks and bonds.

 The logic seems clear to me.
 If documents do not clearly and explicitly explain the nature of agreements and what will happen in the event of default, no binding agreement exists.
 If there are no binding agreements, then such documents cannot possibly be construed as "bonds," regardless of how they might be labeled.

-But what was supposed to happen if companies failed to meet their promises?
+However, what was supposed to happen if companies failed to meet their promises?
 Nothing!
+I have never seen any currency issued by railroads that pledged collateral in case of default.

-Please understand that our disagreements over nomenclature have nothing whatsoever to do with collectible values.
-Our disagreements affect the kinds of documents that I describe and include in my project and which ones get rejected.
+Please understand that our disagreements over nomenclature have nothing to do with collectible values.
+Our disagreements merely affect the kinds of documents that I describe and include in my project and which I must reject.

 Railroad currency is highly collectible.